Pickle99/blog-nestjs/README.md

 Node >=20 (20 on dev) <br/>
 Postgres >=17 (17 on dev)

+## API documentation
+API documentation can be accessed on /api endpoint, which is made from Swagger

 ## Starting the app

 first of all run <br/>